ResetXPDR/MSFS_AutoFPS/README.md

         - GPU Load is the new method that allows cloud quality changes to occur independently of TLOD
           - Most suitable for systems where cloud quality has a similar or larger impact on desired MSFS performance than TLOD does.
           - Reduction occurs only when FPS falls below target by at least the margin specified by the current TLOD automation method.
-        - IFR and VFR flight modes will use the same cloud reduction method.
+        - All flight type profiles will use the same cloud reduction method.
       - TLOD (FPS Sensitivity and FPS Tolerance TLOD Automation Methods)
         - Decreases when TLOD has already auto reduced to TLOD Min and FPS is still below target FPS by more than the FPS tolerance.
         - Cloud Recovery TLOD with optional + (resultant TLOD must fall within TLOD Min+5 and TLOD Max-5)